Low-lying doubly heavy baryons: Regge relation and mass scaling: Summary and remarks

 \section{Summary and remarks}

-In this work, we apply a set of relations of mass scaling between heavy hadrons which is based on chromodynamics similarity among these hadrons to explore excited doubly heavy baryons $\Xi_{QQ^{\prime}}$ and $\Omega _{QQ^{\prime}}$.
-The low-lying S- and P-wave masses of the excited DH baryons are predicted in the picture of heavy-diquark-light-quark by computing the mass parts of spin-independent and spin-dependent separately and compared to other calculations.
-For the spin-independent mass of the DH baryons, two Regge trajectories, one linear and the other nonlinear, are employed to describe the respective excitations of the light quark and diquark internally up to $2S$ and $1P$ waves, which are derived semiclassically from the model of the QCD string and matched successfully to the observed heavy baryons and mesons.
-In the case of diquark excitation with light quark in ground state, the short-distance correction of heavy-pair binding are extracted from the excitation energies of heavy diquarks phenomenologically and incorporated into Regge relation, by which effective masses of excited diquarks are estimated and mass scaling is constructed.
+In this work, we combine methods of Regge trajectory for spin independent mass and mass scaling for the spin-dependent interaction, which is based on chromodynamics similarity among heavy hadrons, to explore excited doubly heavy baryons $\Xi_{QQ^{\prime}}$ and $\Omega_{QQ^{\prime}}$ in the picture of heavy-diquark-light-quark.
+The low-lying masses of the excited doubly-heavy baryons are computed up to 2S and 1P waves of the light quark and heavy diquark internally, and compared to other calculations.
+Two Regge trajectories, one linear and the other nonlinear and endowed with an entra binding of heavy quark pair, are employed to describe the respective excitations of the light quark and diquark, which are derived semiclassically from the QCD string model and tested successfully against the observed heavy baryons and mesons.
+The heavy-pair binding are extracted from the excitation energies of heavy diquarks phenomenologically and incorporated into Regge relation, by which effective masses of excited diquarks are estimated and mass scaling is constructed.

 Our mass analysis suggests (see FIGs. 1-8) that the mean mass-level spacings $\Delta\bar{M}$ of heavy diquark excitations are generally narrower than that of light-quark excitations.
-This agrees qualitively with a harmonic-oscillator approximation of the QCD string with massive ends that the level spacing of baryons $\Delta\bar{M}\sim \omega \sim 1/m_{q} $ or $\Delta\bar{M}\sim 1/\mathrm{Mass}(QQ)$, where $\omega$ stands for oscillator frequency related to the effective mass $m_{q}$ of the light quark or that of the diquark $\mathrm{Mass}(QQ)$, which equals $E_{QQ}$ for excited diquark and $M_{QQ}$ for the ground state diquark.
-This approximation applies preferably in the low-lying states of a baryon system with smaller size.
+This is due to the scale separation of excitations stemming from the adiabatic expansion between the heavy and light-quark dynamics: $\Delta\bar{M}\sim 1/\sqrt{m_{q}} $ is larger than $\Delta\bar{M}\sim 1/\sqrt{\mathrm{Mass}(QQ)}$.
 Meanwhile, it seems (see FIGs. 1-8) that the mass splitting of spin multiplets of the excited DH baryons are wider for the diquark excitions than for the excitation of light quarks, which remain to be explained in the further explorations.
 We hope the oncoming experiments like LHCb and Belle to examine our predictions for the excited DH resonances addressed.